jdevfullstack-tutorials/frontend-backend-fullstack/README.md

-And finally, if you never heard of computer network programming, it's worth learning the basic even if this is not your interest.
+And finally, if you never heard of computer network programming, it's worth learning the basics even if this is not your interest.
 It will give you the full understanding of all the things that we have now.